weldr/lorax/_sources/lorax.rst.txt

 configuration template files, configuration variable substitution, treeinfo metadata (via the :func:`treeinfo <pylorax.ltmpl.LoraxTemplateRunner.treeinfo>` template command).
-Kernel and initrd are copied from the installroot to their final locations and then mkisofs is run to create the boot.iso
+Kernel and initrd are copied from the installroot to their final locations and then xorrisofs is run to create the boot.iso

 Custom Templates